Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 ### Invitation

 Begin the invitation with one little sincere question of small talk to address the **relationship level** in step 1.
 Since you don't know the stakeholder personally, it's going to be impersonal by definition.
 It's OK to sound a bit generic at this early point.
 If you're lucky, the question might trigger a small talk response that opens the door for more small talk further down the line.
-Or maybe establish an indirect relationship by stating what person (that both of you know) recommended that you'd have a meeting with the stakeholder.
+Or maybe establish an indirect relationship by stating which person (that both of you know) recommended that you'd have a meeting with the stakeholder.

 Next, outline briefly what makes this meeting important and what brought you to invite them.
 Provide a short agenda for the meeting.
 That would represent the vision, retrospective, and outlook of step 2 regarding the **process level**.

 Steps 3 and 4 can be skipped since the collaboration isn't happening yet.
 However, don't forget to **return to the relationship level**.
-Wish them a sunny afternoon or a snowy weekend---whatever the case may be.
+Wish them a sunny afternoon or a snowy weekend—whatever the case may be.
 Again: If it's still generic, that's fine.

 ### Meeting

 Assuming the invitation was accepted, design the agenda of the meeting with S2S in mind.

 Calculate a few minutes at the beginning and the end of the meeting for small talk and **relationship** building.
-If a conversation happens---great, you have prepared the buffer for it.
-If it doesn't happen---great, you just won a few minutes for the rest of your agenda.
+If a conversation happens—great, you have prepared the buffer for it.
+If it doesn't happen—great, you just won a few minutes for the rest of your agenda.

 {{<figure src="f922629f-2c1d-46cf-bc6a-32c8432d972e">}}Take your time to relate and have fun.{{</figure>}}

 Then, start the meeting by reiterating the reasons for the meeting and what it means to you, gently turning the attention to the subject of the meeting.
-Next, present the agenda as an outlook: What are the parts of your meeting, how long does each part take, what do you expect from the stakeholder in the meeting?
-Now, you're on the **process** level, managing expectations, and mitigating risks.
-Allow your stakeholder to adjust the agenda or to point out wrong assumptions---and you're already collaborating.
+Next, present the agenda as an outlook: What are the parts of your meeting, how long does each part take, and what do you expect from the stakeholder in the meeting?
+Now, you're on the **process** level, managing expectations and mitigating risks.
+Allow your stakeholder to adjust the agenda or to point out wrong assumptions—and you're already collaborating.

 Now it's finally time to discuss the **subject** matter.
 You don't need any advice from me for this; you're the expert!